Wise vs Up Travel Card: 2026 Guide

 As regulated providers, you’ll need to register and get verified by uploading a photo of some ID documents before you can use either Wise or Up.
 You can then add money to your account.
 Up will automatically send you a physical card for ATM use and in person spending, while with Wise you’ll need to order a card, and pay a small fee – you can then instantly access a digital card for spending.

-Wise Vs Up Travel Card fees
+Wise vs Up Travel Card fees

-Service | Wise fee | Up fee |
+| Service | Wise fee | Up fee |

-Ongoing fees | No fee to open a Wise personal account, no ongoing fees | No fee |
+| Ongoing fees | No fee to open a Wise personal account, no ongoing fees | No fee |

-Card fee | 10 AUD | No fee |
+| Card fee | 10 AUD | No fee |

-Spend currencies you hold | No fee | Not applicable – accounts support AUD only |
+| Spend currencies you hold | No fee | Not applicable – accounts support AUD only |

-Spend currencies you don’t hold | From 0.33% | Spend with the Mastercard rate |
+| Spend currencies you don’t hold | From 0.63% | Spend with the Mastercard rate |

-ATM fee | 2 withdrawals to the value of 350 AUD/month free, then 1.5 AUD + 1.75% | No Up fee at most major banks – ATM operator may add their own fee |
+| ATM fee | 2 withdrawals to the value of 350 AUD/month free, then 1.5 AUD + 1.75%* | No Up fee at most major banks – ATM operators may add their own fee |

-Overseas transfers | From 0.33% | Arranged through Wise – fees from 0.33% |
+| Overseas transfers | From 0.63% | Arranged through Wise – fees from 0.63% |

-Receive payments with local account details | Details for 19 currencies – it’s free to receive many currencies, but there’s a 6.11 USD fee for US wires, and a 10 CAD fee to receive CAD by SWIFT | Not applicable |
+| Receive payments with local account details | Receive 8+ currencies with local account details.
+There’s a 6.11 USD fee for US wires | Not applicable |

-Overdraft fees | Not applicable | 11.23% p.a. |
+| Overdraft fees | Not applicable | 11.23% p.a. |

-Wise Vs Up Travel Card: which is cheaper?
+Wise vs Up Travel Card: Which is cheaper?

 For international payments, Up offers customers the option to make payments globally with Wise.